 Property Tax Deferment is a property tax assistance program offered by the Province of B.C.

 Property Tax Deferment is a low-interest loan program that assists qualifying homeowners in British Columbia to pay the annual property taxes on their homes.
-The program is administered by the Province in conjunction with municipal tax collectors.
+The program is administered by the Province.

 There are two different deferment programs: